 Cooking and Cleaning for the Other Person

-"Wait to act like a husband or wife until you have that title and commitment," Pineda says.
+"Wait to act as a husband or wife until you have that title and commitment," Pineda says.
 "Especially if you're 'a giver,' this will be hard for you, but it's important to let the relationship progress naturally."

 Not Keeping Separate Living Spaces